-In preparing the financial statements in conformity with generally accepted accounting principles, management makes estimates and assumptions that affect the reported amounts of sales returns, bad debt reserves and warranty accruals at the date of the financial statements.
+In preparing the financial statements in conformity with International Financial Reporting Standards (IFRS), management makes estimates and assumptions that affect the reported amounts of sales returns, bad debt reserves and warranty accruals at the date of the financial statements.
 In view of the current difficult economic conditions, we have again reviewed the suitability of these estimates and believe that they are appropriate under the circumstances.

 The Company's existing policy allows for sales returns ranging from 15 days for direct sales to end users to longer periods for sales to key distributors.
 Sales returns are estimated at the time of delivery based on past experience and customer specific factors.
 Each quarter, a provision for sales returns is determined based on the actual experience for the most recent four quarters.
-Sales returns are applied against revenue for the Scribbler ® and PowerPad ® products, and represented approximately 0.6% of revenue from consumer electronics for the year ended September 30, 2011.
+Sales returns are applied against revenue for the Scribbler ® and PowerPad ® products, and represented approximately 0% of revenue from consumer electronics for the quarter ended December 31, 2011.